 Getting sponsorship in motorsport requires dedication but a lot of drivers are still doing the same things that once worked and now don’t.
-Motorsport sponsorship has changed over the years and this guide will show you exactly what you need to do in 2020 to find success.
+Motorsport sponsorship has changed over the years and this guide will show you exactly what you need to do to find success.

 There’s hard work involved but the secret is consistency, especially once you’re all set up and in the swing of things.

 In this article you’ll learn how to establish yourself in a way that makes you stand out over other racing drivers, the basics of sponsorship in motorsport, what works and what doesn’t, the kind of research you need to do before you pitch for racing sponsorship, how to build relationships with potential sponsors, how to send a pitch email, and how to get your sponsors to renew.

 - How to stand out over other racing drivers